vispy/vispy/README.md

 * **app**: integrates an event processing system and offers a unified interface on top of many window backends (Qt4, wx, glfw, GLUT, [IPython notebook](http://ipython.org/notebook.html) with/without WebGL, and others).
 Relatively stable API.
 * **gloo**: a Pythonic, object-oriented interface to OpenGL.
 Relatively stable API.
 * **mpl_plot**: an OpenGL backend for matplotlib.
 Experimental.
-* **scene**: the core of Vispy implements four systems for organizing graphical objects within the scene.
-Under heavy development and still experimental.
+* **scene**: this is the system underlying our upcoming high level visualization interfaces.
+Under heavy development and still experimental, it contains several modules.
     * **Visuals** are graphical abstractions representing 2D shapes, 3D meshes, text, etc.
     * **Transforms** implement 2D/3D transformations implemented on both CPU and GPU.
     * **Shaders** implements a shader composition system for plumbing together snippets of GLSL code.